ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 contentPreview="False.
 Fee tips/MEV will be credited to a Mainnet account controlled by the validator, available immediately.">
 This may seem counterintuitive to the above note that withdrawals are not enabled til the Shanghai upgrade, but validators WILL have immediate access to the fee rewards/MEV earned during block proposals.

-ETH is issued by the protocol as a reward to validators for contributing to consensus.
-This _newly issued_ ETH is accounted for on the Beacon Chain (consensus layer), where a validator has a unique address that holds its staked ETH and protocol rewards.
+The protocol issues ETH as a reward to validators for contributing to consensus.
+This Beacon Chain accounts for the newly issued ETH, where a validator has a unique address that holds its staked ETH and protocol rewards.
 This ETH is locked until Shanghai.

-ETH on the _execution layer_ (Mainnet as we know it) is accounted for separately from the consensus layer.
-When users execute transactions that involve Mainnet, ETH must be paid to cover the gas which includes a tip to the validator.
+ETH on the execution layer (Ethereum Mainnet as we know it today) is accounted for separately from the consensus layer.
+When users execute transactions on Ethereum Mainnet, ETH must be paid to cover the gas, including a tip to the validator.
 This ETH is already on the execution layer, is NOT being newly issued by the protocol, and is available to the validator immediately (given a proper `fee recipient` address is provided to the client software).
 </ExpandableCard>

 <ExpandableCard
 title="Misconception: &quot;When withdrawals are enabled, stakers will all exit at once.&quot;" contentPreview="False.
-Validator exits are rate limited for security reasons."> After the Shanghai upgrade enabled withdrawals, all validators will be incentivized to withdraw their staking balance above 32 ETH, as these funds do not add to yield, and are otherwise locked.
-Depending on the APR (determined by total ETH staked), they may be incentivized to exit their validator(s) to reclaim their entire balance, or potentially to stake even more using their rewards to earn more yield.
+Validator exits are rate limited for security reasons."> After the Shanghai upgrade enabled withdrawals, all validators will be incentivized to withdraw their staking balance above 32 ETH, as these funds do not add to yield and are otherwise locked.
+Depending on the APR (determined by total ETH staked), they may be incentivized to exit their validator(s) to reclaim their entire balance or potentially stake even more using their rewards to earn more yield.

-An important caveat here, full validator exits are rate limited by the protocol, so only 6 validators may exit per epoch (every 6.4 minutes, so 1350/day, or only ~43,200 ETH/day, out of >10 million ETH staked).
-This rate limit adjusts depending on total ETH staked, and acts as a bottleneck to prevent a mass exodus of funds, and also prevents a potential attacker from using their stake to commit a slashable offense and then exiting their entire staking balance in the same epoch before the slashing penalty can be enforced.
+An important caveat here, full validator exits are rate limited by the protocol, so only six validators may exit per epoch (every 6.4 minutes, so 1350 per day, or only ~43,200 ETH per day out of over 10 million ETH staked).
+This rate limit adjusts depending on the total ETH staked and prevents a mass exodus of funds.
+Furthermore, it prevents a potential attacker from using their stake to commit a slashable offense and exiting their entire staking balance in the same epoch before the protocol can enforce the slashing penalty.

-The APR is intentionally dynamic, allowing a market of stakers to find a balance of how much they're willing to be paid to help secure the network.
-When withdrawals are enabled, if the rate is too low, then validators will exit, at a rate limited by the protocol.
-Gradually this will raise the APR for everyone who remains, slowly attracting new or returning stakers yet again.
+The APR is intentionally dynamic, allowing a market of stakers to balance how much they're willing to be paid to help secure the network.
+When withdrawals are enabled, if the rate is too low, then validators will exit at a rate limited by the protocol.
+Gradually this will raise the APR for everyone who remains, attracting new or returning stakers yet again.
 </ExpandableCard>

 <ExpandableCard
 title="Misconception: &quot;Staking APR is expected to triple after The Merge.&quot;" contentPreview="False.
 More up-to-date estimations predict closer to a 50% increase in APR post-merge, not a 200% increase."> The APR for stakers is expected to increase post-merge.
 To understand by how much, it is important to recognize where this increase in APR is coming from.
-This does not come from an increase in protocol ETH issuance (<a href="/upgrades/merge/issuance/">ETH issuance after The Merge</a> is in fact decreasing by ~90%), but is instead a reallocation of transaction fees that will start going to validators instead of miners.
+This does not come from an increase in protocol ETH issuance (<a href="/upgrades/merge/issuance/">ETH issuance after The Merge</a> is decreasing by ~90%), but is instead a reallocation of transaction fees that will start going to validators instead of miners.

 This will be a new separate source of revenue for validators when they propose blocks.
 As you can imagine, the amount of fees a validator receives is proportional to network activity at the time of their proposed block.
 The more fees being paid by users, the more fees validators will receive.